bxjthu/CompLing/slides/7/source.md

 + know how to describe a language using a dependency grammar;

 + learn more about parsing and generating sentences with Python.

 ---
+##Teamwork

++ Given: a test set of English sentences

++ Task: determine if the sentences use the passive voice
+  + y: passive voice found
+  + n: passive voice not found

++ Submission on GradeScope .smaller[(DDL: Dec.
+2)]
+  + Code and linguistic data used for this task
+  + Written report (including but not limited to methodology, algorithm, linguistic data, difficulties, error analysis, etc.)

++ Oral presentation based on the written report .smaller[(Dec.
+5)]

+---

 ##Homework